Windows Forms Dock Manager

 Docked controls can be unpinned to conserve screen real estate.
 Unpinned controls are represented by a tab in an area along the outside of the container.
 The control is displayed in a separate window that slides out when the tab is selected.

 Double clicking on a pane caption, tab item, or sliding group header will toggle the docked state of the pane(s).

 Multiple Group Styles

-Dockable controls can be grouped together in any combination when docked or floating with support for 4 group styles: horizontally split, vertically split, tabbed groups and sliding groups.
+Docked controls can be grouped together in any combination when docked or floating with support for 4 group styles: horizontally split, vertically split, tabbed groups, and sliding groups.